Will Bean Squeeze expand to other locations outside of Geelong?

 Why did you change to paper straws?

 For us, decreasing the impact our business has on our oceans and the environment is an ongoing priority.
-We’re not afraid to change something if there’s improvements we can make in doing so, and have done just that with our recent switch from using plastic to paper straws.
+We’re not afraid to change something if there’s improvements we can make in doing so, and have done just that with our switch from using plastic to paper straws in March 2018.

 In short, plastic straws suck! (pun absolutely intended).
 'Every plastic straw used takes over 200 years to decompose, is not recyclable and among the top 10 debris items globally.
 Currently, 10 million plastic straws are used in Australia, every day.'